Gökdeniz Bayrakdar

-Gökdeniz Bayrakdar (born 23 November 2001) is a Turkish professional footballer who plays as a winger for TFF First League club Bodrumspor on loan from Antalyaspor.
+Gökdeniz Bayrakdar (born 23 November 2001) is a Turkish professional footballer who plays as a winger for Süper Lig club Bodrum.
 He has represented Turkey at youth level.

 Early years

 Gökdeniz Bayrakdar was born on 23 November 2001, in Kandıra, Kocaeli Province to a family originally from Trabzon.
 He has two older brothers, and his father owns a grocery story, and his mother is a housewife.
 As his family were passionate Trabzonspor fans, Bayrakdar was named after their club legend, Gökdeniz Karadeniz.

 Bayrakdar quickly became devoted to football, and started playing on the streets.
 At age nine, he was enrolled by his father at a football school in his hometown of Kandıra, before playing in the youth teams of Yenişehirspor and Kandıra.
 He was then scouted by Kocaelispor after three successful training sessions.

 Club career

 Kocaelispor

 Bayrakdar made his senior debut after one year at the Kocaelispor academy as a substitute in a 1–0 Turkish Cup loss to Düzcespor on 30 August 2017.
 His first league appearance followed on 10 September, as he came off the bench in 77th minute for Burak Süleyman in a 2–1 home loss to Uşakspor in the fourth level TFF Third League.
 On 15 October, Bayrakdar scored his first goal in a 1–1 draw against Osmaniyespor.